madhaught/leaflet-challenge/README.md

 To create the legend, I used code from https://codepen.io/haakseth/pen/KQbjdO and to modify the colors I used code from https://leafletjs.com/examples/choropleth/.
 This usage is marked in the style.css and logic.js files via comment above the lines of code.

+Most of my work was done in the logic.js file in the js folder inside of the static folder.
+I used the provided starter code to get the index.html file and the body and map sections in the style.css file in the css folder inside of the static folder.

 To view this code one can go live with the index.html file.